 Center for Bariatric Surgery

-The first step to bariatric surgery is participating in a free information seminar, held the second Thursday of every month.
+The first step to bariatric surgery is participating in a free information seminar, held monthly.
 The seminar is designed to introduce our surgical and medical team, review the most up-to-date surgical options, and discuss the benefits of a medically-based weight management program.
 These sessions will address many questions and concerns about bariatric surgery and help you decide which option is best for you.

 How do I know if I am a candidate for weight loss surgery?

 To qualify for weight loss surgery, you should:

 Not have Medicaid as your primary insurance

 Have a body mass index (BMI) of at least 40, be at least 100 pounds overweight, or more than twice your ideal weight; or have a BMI over 35 with a coexisting medical problem related to obesity (i.e., diabetes, hypertension, sleep apnea, high cholesterol, or osteoarthritis)

 Be able to demonstrate a serious past attempt to lose weight through exercise or programs

 Have no major medical, physical, emotional or psychological problems that would significantly increase the risk of surgery